-14.3 General Trustee Benefits
+13.3 General Trustee Benefits

-- 14.3.1 Trustees are expressly authorised to receive the following "general" Benefits (i.e. Benefits that are available to all Trustees): - Indemnity insurance paid for by REAch2; - Indemnity payments from REAch2 under its articles; - Reasonable expenses properly incurred by the Trustee in acting as a Trustee and paid or reimbursed by REAch2 (which are not considered to be 'Benefits' at all) but excluding expenses in connection with foreign travel; and - Payments to any company which has shares listed on a recognised stock exchange and in which a Trustee owns no more than 1% of the issued shares.
+- 13.3.1 Trustees are expressly authorised to receive the following "general" Benefits (i.e. Benefits that are available to all Trustees): - Indemnity insurance paid for by REAch2; - Indemnity payments from REAch2 under its articles; - Reasonable expenses properly incurred by the Trustee in acting as a Trustee and paid or reimbursed by REAch2 (which are not considered to be 'Benefits' at all) but excluding expenses in connection with foreign travel; and - Payments to any company which has shares listed on a recognised stock exchange and in which a Trustee owns no more than 1% of the issued shares.

-14.4 Specific Trustee benefits
+13.4 Specific Trustee benefits

-- 14.4.1 In addition, Trustees may also receive the following "specific" Benefits (i.e. Benefits made available to individual Trustees) in accordance with an authority under REAch2's articles: - Payments made to any Trustee in their capacity as a beneficiary of REAch2; - Payments received under a contract of employment; - Reasonable and proper remuneration for goods or services supplied to REAch2, other than for acting as a Trustee;
+- 13.4.1 In addition, Trustees may also receive the following 'specific' Benefits (i.e. Benefits made available to individual Trustees) in accordance with an authority under REAch2's articles: - Payments made to any Trustee in their capacity as a beneficiary of REAch2; - Payments received under a contract of employment; - Reasonable and proper remuneration for goods or services supplied to REAch2, other than for acting as a Trustee; - Interest on money lent to REAch2 by a Trustee at a reasonable and proper rate not exceeding 2% per annum below the base rate of a clearing bank to be selected by the Trustees, or 0.5%, whichever is the higher; and

-- Interest on money lent to REAch2 by a Trustee at a reasonable and proper rate not exceeding 2% per annum below the base rate of a clearing bank to be selected by the Trustees, or 0.5%, whichever is the higher; and - Rent on property leased to REAch2 by a Trustee if the amount of the rent and the other terms of the lease are reasonable and proper rate. - 14.4.2 These Benefits however will only be authorised if the procedure set out in article6.8. is complied with.
-Where a conflict is authorised, the Trustee will not be inbreach of his or her duty to avoid it, but the conflict must be managed. - 14.4.3 By way of reminder, Benefits received from Reach South will also be caught by the restriction and so must be properly authorised in accordance with the articles. - 14.4.4 Please note that a Trustee cannot receive payment for acting as a Trustee unless this is specifically authorised by the Charity Commission.
+- Rent on property leased to REAch2 by a Trustee if the amount of the rent and the other terms of the lease are reasonable and proper rate. - 13.4.2 These Benefits however will only be authorised if the procedure set out in article 6.8 is complied with.
+Where a conflict is authorised, the Trustee will not be in breach of their duty to avoid it, but the conflict must be managed. - 13.4.3 Please note that a Trustee cannot receive payment for acting as a Trustee unless this is specifically authorised by the Charity Commission.

-14.5 The management and reporting of Trustee Benefits and Related Party Transactions
+13.5 The management and reporting of Trustee Benefits and Related Party Transactions